SuperOfficeDocs/superoffice-docs/docs/en/project/howto/sql/project-guide.md

 | 6 | Implementation | 7 | Implementation | 0 | 2021-11-05 10:57:03 | |
 | 7 | Completion | 9 | Completion | 0 | 2021-11-05 10:57:03 | |

-## Tasks
+## To-dos

-The different tasks defined for a project's different statuses is found in the [ProjectTypeStatusLink table][1]:
+The different to-dos defined for a project's different statuses is found in the [ProjectTypeStatusLink table][1]:

 **Suggested appointment:**